Stadio Gaetano Bonolis

 Stadio Gaetano Bonolis (also known as Stadio di Piano d'Accio) is a multi-use stadium in Piano d'Accio frazione, in Teramo, Italy.
 It is currently used mostly for football matches and concerts.
 It is the home ground of Teramo Calcio.
-The stadium holds 7,498.
+The stadium capacity is 7,498.

 The stadium is named after Gaetano Bonolis, a medical doctor of the club as a posthumous honour.